Tight Exponential Analysis for Smoothing the Max-Relative Entropy and for Quantum Privacy Amplification: Security exponent of privacy amplification against quantum adversaries

 With this in hand, the use of Pinsker's inequality and Fuchs-van de Graaf inequality~\cite{FuchsVan1999cryptographic} leads respectively to

 for any randomness extraction rate $R>0$.
 Eq.~(\ref{eq:count-d}) and Eq.~(\ref{eq:count-p}) also provide the same bounds for the exponents in the average case where the insecurity is averaged over two-universal hash functions.
-However, it can be easily verified that when the randomness extraction rate $R<H_{\text{min}}(X|E)_\rho=\log\frac{3}{2}$, the function $R \mapsto \sup_{s \geq 0} \big\{s\big(H_{1+s}(X|E)_{\rho} -R\big)\big\}$ diverges to $+\infty$.
-Hence, the upper bound we derived in Theorem~\ref{theorem:exp-privacy-up} is not tight in general.
+On the other hand, for $R<H_{\text{min}}(X|E)_\rho=\log\frac{3}{2}$, \eqref{eq:H1} shows that $E_u(R)=+\infty > \log 9=3.16993$.
+Hence, the upper bound $E_u(R)$ in Theorem~\ref{theorem:exp-privacy-up} is not the tight upper bound.
+That is, for $R<H_{\text{min}}(X|E)_\rho$, we have the second case or the third case.

 \textbf{Example 2} \enspace Let $\rho_{XE}=(\frac{1}{4}\sum_ {i=1}^4\proj{i}) \ox \rho_E$, $\mathcal{Z}=\{0, 1\}$.
 We denote by $S_4$ the permutation group of $\mathcal{X}=\{1, 2, 3, 4\}$.
 Let $\Pi$ be the random permutation over $\mathcal{X}$, i.e., it takes the value $\pi \in S_4$ with equal probability for all $\pi$.
 Define $f:\mathcal{X}\rar\mathcal{Z}$ by